theupdateframework/pep-on-pypi-with-tuf/README.rst

 5. A new timestamped consistent snapshot MUST be issued.

-This would preemptively protect all of these roles even though only one of them may have been compromised.
+Following these steps would preemptively protect all of these roles even though only one of them may have been compromised.

-If a threshold number of the *root* keys have been compromised, then PyPI MUST take the steps taken when the *targets* role has been compromised as well as replace all of the *root* keys.
+If a threshold number of *root* keys have been compromised, then PyPI MUST take the steps taken when the *targets* role has been compromised as well as replace all of the *root* keys.

 It is also RECOMMENDED that PyPI sufficiently document compromises with security bulletins.
 These security bulletins will be most informative when users of pip-with-TUF are unable to install or update a project because the keys for the *timestamp*, *snapshot* or *root* roles are no longer valid.
 They could then visit the PyPI web site to consult security bulletins that would help to explain why they are no longer able to install or update, and then take action accordingly.
 When a threshold number of *root* keys have not been revoked due to a compromise, then new *root* metadata may be safely updated because a threshold number of existing *root* keys will be used to sign for the integrity of the new *root* metadata so that TUF clients will be able to verify the integrity of the new *root* metadata with a threshold number of previously known *root* keys.
 This will be the common case.
-Otherwise, in the worst case where a threshold number of *root* keys have been revoked due to a compromise, an end-user may choose to update new *root* metadata with `out-of-band`__ mechanisms.
+Otherwise, in the worst case, where a threshold number of *root* keys have been revoked due to a compromise, an end-user may choose to update new *root* metadata with `out-of-band`__ mechanisms.